 Our north London campus is perfectly located for you to explore museums and galleries to gain inspiration.
 In previous years, illustration students have also visited Edinburgh and Lisbon to be inspired by new surroundings.

 We ensure that you graduate from our course with the specialist skills you’ll need to approach agents, set up studios, and produce a website as you start on your career path.
 Many of our students go on to work in magazine publishing, editorial illustration, advertising, animation, and more.
-We have strong industry links with art and design employers.
-Industry partners sponsor final students as well as give visiting lectures while hundreds of agencies and organisations attend the final degree show each year.
+We have strong industry links with art and design employers, and all the teaching staff are all creative practitioners.

-Our course is unique in that as soon as possible, we will provide you with an individual workspace that you can treat as your own studio throughout your studies.
-Previous students have told us that this helped them with feeling creatively fulfilled.
-As part of your blended learning, you will also have access to our amazing workshops as illustration students often use the printmaking and digital media workshops, laser cutting and photographic studios.
+Our course is unique, in that we provide you with an individual workspace in the specialist illustration studio, that you can treat as your own throughout your studies.
+Previous students have told us that they have really enjoyed this lively and supportive learning environment.
+As part of your blended learning, you will also have access to our amazing workshops, illustration students often use the printmaking and digital media workshops, laser cutting and photographic studios.

-In your second and third year, you'll have the opportunity to enter Creative Industry competitions such as the Macmillan's Children's Book Prize.
+In your second and third year, you'll have the opportunity to enter many Creative Industry competitions.
 Past graduates have won many yellow pencils in the D&AD while others have been shortlisted for the Folio Society and Macmillan children’s book prize.

 We know that sometimes you’ll need assistance and support when it comes to your studies.
 During your time with us you’ll get assistance from a Personal Tutor.
 If you require a little extra help, then we have Student Learning Assistants and Graduate Academic Assistants on hand to help.